fmhy/edit/docs/text-tools.md

 ## ▷ Translators

-* **Note** - Chatbots like Gemini, Claude etc can also translate text, and are sometimes better than the ones listed below.
+* **Note** - Chatbots like Gemini, Claude and GPT-4o can also translate text and are sometimes better than the ones listed below.

 ***